Dune: Imperium

 Dune: Imperium is a 2020 board game designed by Paul Dennen and published by Dire Wolf Digital.
 In the board game, which is set in Frank Herbert's Dune universe, players use deck-building and worker placement to gain alliances with factions and combat to earn victory points.
 Upon its release, the game was nominated for several awards, including the Kennerspiel des Jahres.

 Gameplay

 Dune: Imperium is a deck-building worker placement game.
 Players start with a deck of ten cards and a leader with asymmetric abilities.
-During each round, players draw five cards and reveal them to send agents to locations that provide benefits like resources (spice, water, and Solari), card draw, troop deployments, and alliances with factions.
-After players deploy all of their agents, they reveal any remaining cards and the turn's conflict card is resolved, with awards to the winners.
-Combat is resolved and the winners get rewards.
+During each round, players draw five cards and play them on their turn to send agents to locations that provide benefits like resources (spice, water, and Solari), card draws, troop deployments, or alliances with factions.
+After all agents are deployed, any remaining cards in hand can be revealed for further benefits.
+The combat is then resolved and rewards are distributed.
 The game ends when a player reaches ten or more victory points or the last conflict card is resolved.
 The player with the most victory points is the winner.